-Canada supports the Global Partnership for Education, formerly called the Education for all - Fast Tract Initiative.
+Canada supports the Global Partnership for Education, formerly called the Education for All—Fast Tract Initiative.
 The partnership helps to mobilize resources and speed up progress toward the achievement of MDG 2 and the goals of Education for All.
 Canada strongly supports the Global Partnership's strategic directions, which focus on learning outcomes, girls' education, and fragile states.

-CIDA supports global initiatives that produce measurable results:
+Canada supports global initiatives that produce measurable results:

 - Through its $1.5 billion commitment to the Global Fund to Fight Aids, Tuberculosis and Malaria since 2002—the largest commitment Canada has ever made to an international health organization—Canada has helped provide AIDS treatment to more than 4.2 million persons and tuberculosis treatment to 9.7 million individuals, as well as distribute 310 million insecticide-treated mosquito nets.
 An estimated 8.7 million deaths have been averted so far.

-- With CIDA's support, the Ottawa-based Micronutrient Initiative has distributed more than 5 billion Vitamin A capsules to children in developing countries since 1999, contributing to lowering child mortality rates, and saving the lives of an estimated 3 to 5 million children.
+- With Canada's support, the Micronutrient Initiative has distributed more than 5 billion Vitamin A capsules to children in developing countries since 1999, contributing to lowering child mortality rates, and saving the lives of an estimated 3 to 5 million children.
 Canada is recognized as a world leader in supplying micronutrients—vitamins and minerals that are essential to good health—to children around the world.